Europa Clipper Scale Model - 3D Print

 This is a model for anyone who wants to see Europa Clipper's major components and science instruments, and manipulate the solar-array-radar wings.

 The spacecraft's X, Y & Z body axes are plainly marked on the model.
 Attitude Control components shown include Stellar Reference Units, Sun Sensors, Reaction Wheels, and Thrusters.
 Communications and Gravity Science components include High-Gain Antenna, Medium-Gain Antenna, Low-Gain Antennas, and Fan Beam antennas.
-To identify the instruments and spacecraft.
+To identify the instruments and spacecraft components, use this interactive visualization.

 Printing: All the model's components are designed to be simple enough for FDM printing* so you can just carry the .stl files to your nearby desktop 3D printer's software, and use default settings without rafts or support material.
 Also, there is a single-file whole Body .stl file for those using SLS or SLA or equivalent 3D printers.